Mute (The Twilight Zone): Plot

 When weeks go by without reply to his letters, Harry enrolls Ilse in school.
 Her teacher is patient with her inability to speak, but firm, and daily prompts Ilse to say her name.
 She deduces that Ilse has telepathic abilities by the end of her first day, telling her that her father tried to also raise her to be a telepath and in the end, become a medium.
 Over time, her teacher is able to teach Ilse to speak instead of using her telepathic abilities.

 Karl and Frau Maria Werner, society members from Austria, are alarmed by the lapse in the Nielsens' regular communications and come to check on them.
 After being informed of the situation, the Werners meet with Ilse and talk to her telepathically.
 Their telepathic speech is incomprehensible to Ilse, and after continued telepathic prodding she begins sobbing and repeatedly saying, "My name is Ilse!
 My name is Ilse!"
 The Werners realize that over her weeks in a non-telepathic society, she has lost all knowledge of how to communicate telepathically.
 They decide to allow the Wheelers to adopt Ilse, even though the Werners are her godparents.
 Though saddened by Ilse's loss of telepathy, they take comfort in telling themselves that Cora Wheeler loves Ilse more than her parents did.
-The Werners reveal that Ilse escaped the fire because her parents, though trapped themselves, telepathically guided their daughter from the house.
+The Werners reveal that Ilse escaped the fire because her parents, though trapped themselves, telepathically guided their daughter from the house.The scene ends with Ilse and her new mother walking out of her new home and family.